SiliconSloth/Metro/README.md

 # WORK IN PROGRESS

 ## Development Setup
-Metro uses Go and requires `git2go` and `libgit2` to be installed. git2go must be built and added to the `GOPATH`.
-The project can be built easily using `go build`, but GoLand is recommended.
+Metro is written in C++ and uses CMake.
+It expects the `LIBGIT_PATH` environment variable to point to a libgit2 source root.
+Libgit2 should be built beforehand.

 ## Status and Future
 Currently, some basic features are working, but not enough to be able to use in practice.